Skip to content

 Set the force field parameters for the framework based on the provided parameters.

-parameters : dict A dictionary containing force field parameters.
-Each parameter should be a dictionary with keys 'sigma', 'epsilon', and 'charge'. by : str Specifies how to group the parameters.
-Can be either 'site_type' or 'site_label'.
+A dictionary containing force field parameters.
+Each parameter should be a dictionary with keys 'sigma', 'epsilon', and 'charge'.

 Raises: